I love that friends, family and even neighbours often think of me and ask how I am, or say they hope I am feeling better.

 ” things are getting a little worse”.

-Depending on who you are talking to, you may feel comfortable to expand with a few details.
+Depending on who you are talking to, you may feel comfortable to expand with all the gory details.

 At the end of the day contact with others is so important for our overall wellbeing.